klhuillier/con-error/README.md

 ### .flatten()

-Returns an array of the referent ConError as well as all Error types listed as causes in the error hierarchy.
+Returns an unsorted array of the referent ConError as well as all Error types listed as causes in the error hierarchy.

-The order is not deterministic.

 ## ConError's Promise-like behavior